fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - Click the pen icon on the left side of the screen.
 - Click `Create a Post`.
 - Add a Catchy title.
-- Using the Giannchi and Owens readings for this week (link above), write a standard reading reflection on what you thought were the most 3-4 most interesting points in EACH of the articles and WHY.
-There IS NO RIGHT ANSWER.
-I'm just curious what you thought was interesting.
+- Using the Giannchi and Owens readings for this week (see above), write a standard reading response on what definition(s) of archive (from Owens) you think Giannchi is primarily interested in.
+How do the various definitions offered by Owens complicate Giannchi's description?
+There is NO RIGHT ANSWER.
-- NOTE: This is just a warm-up blog post to make sure everything is working---so no pressure and no grading.
-But I am looking forward to your posts!
+- NOTE: This is just a warm-up blog post to make sure everything is working---so no pressure and no grading!
+But I am looking forward to your thoughts, and this is the kind of assignment you'll be doing much of the semester--trying to combine two different readings for the week.
 - When you're done, be sure to click `Publish` in the upper right corner.
 - Close the dialog box that pops up.
 - You're done!
-Your site at this point will have all kinds of images and stuff that you don't need or want---and we'll clean up our sites over the next few weeks.
-If you want to start tidying now, go for it!
+Your site at this point will have all kinds of images and stuff that you don't need or want.
+We'll clean up our sites over the next few weeks, but if you want to start tidying now, go for it!

-## Week 2 (Jan 25--29): History
+## Week 2 (Jan 25--29): Archival Practice and Data Futures
+This week we read an article that describes the relationship between historians and archivists---particularly how historians have regarded archival work uncritically and as providing an objective way of accessing the past.
+The other article describes how so many ways of sorting, organizing, and storing elements of culture (the exact work that archivists have done) have become automated processes.

-Terry Cook, ‘The Archive(s) Is a Foreign Country: Historians, Archivists, and the Changing Archival Landscape’, _The American Archivist_ 33.
+- Terry Cook, ‘The Archive(s) Is a Foreign Country: Historians, Archivists, and the Changing Archival Landscape’, _The American Archivist_ 33 (2011): 600--632.

+{% include alert.html class='danger' title='Reading Response' text="
+- What did you find interesting and/or confusing?
+"%}

-Ted Striphas, ‘Algorithmic Culture’, _European Journal of Cultural Studies_, 18.4–5 (2015): 395–412.
+- Ted Striphas, ‘Algorithmic Culture’, _European Journal of Cultural Studies_, 18.4–5 (2015): 395–412.

+{% include alert.html class='danger' title='Learning Journal' text="
+This post is space for you to put the two articles together: What can algorithmic culture learn from the history of the archive?
+How can our thinking about information, crowd, and algorithm be informed by how historians have used archives?
+We'll return to this question at the end of the class after we've read a lot more, and it will be useful to document/archive our preliminary thinking here.
+As always, THERE IS NO RIGHT ANSWER.
+Just show me you're reading and trying to find common ground between the articles.
+"%}